SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     ![](images/open-admin.png)

 3. The design time user has some additoinal privileges.
-TODO Volker
+TODO Volker what can b shown here?

-    One example is the ability to view #_jobs.

-    select * from #_jobs

 ## Exercise 2.12 Examining the Contents of the HDI Container